Warmly comfortable rooms are made, not born

 - Storage opportunities waiting to happen: Empty nooks and crannies under a staircase, below an existing window seat, or in a seldom-used closet (remove the door) are genius.
 The spaces underneath window seats or banquettes are great places for mixing in your taller books, as regular seating height is roughly 18” high.

-- No jokes about Nooky allowed, but…no nooks?
+- Spare us bad jokes about nooky, but…no nooks?
 Make your own.
 Flank a window or a fireplace with bookshelves.
 If you have a blank wall to work with, create a nook with shelves over closed cabinets.
 Inside the new space, use a desk or love-seat to complete a study area or a quiet place to take time for a good read.

 Good planning leads to good design solutions.
 How often have you ever complained of too much storage space?
 Keep this in mind when in the market for new or used furniture.
 Unless you actually need a tabletop with four legs, look for cabinets with shelves, drawers or doors.